Empirical Bayes Covariance Decomposition, and a Solution to the Multiple Tuning Problem in Sparse PCA: An Empirical Bayes Solution to the MTP

+To clarify the connection with the penalized PCA algorithms, fix $\tau$ and separate the EBNM step into estimation of the prior and computation of the posterior mean: let $G(\x, s^2, \G)$ denote the optimal prior returned by $\text{EBNM}(\x,s^2, \G)$, and $S(\x,s^2,g) := \E(\bm{\eta} | \x, s^2, g)$ denote the corresponding posterior mean.
+Then the updates \eqref{ebcd_eq:ebnm_step}-\eqref{ebcd_eq:rotation_step} can be rewritten as

-\begin{remark} Comparing EBCD-MM with BISPCA we see that in EBCD-MM $S(\mathbf{x},s^2,g)$ plays the same role as the proximal operator in BISPCA.
-For certain classes of prior $\G$, including the point-Laplace prior we use later, $S$ is a shrinkage operator, in that $|S(\mathbf{x},s^2,g)|\leq |\mathbf{x}|$ holds point-wise for any $\mathbf{x}\in\mathbb{R}^P$, $s^2>0$, and $g\in\mathcal{G}$.
-The shape and strength of shrinkage applied to $\mathbf{X}^T\zk$ depends on the column-wise prior distributions $\hat{g}_k$ and $\tau$, which are estimated from the data.
-Estimating $g_k,\tau$ in EBCD is thus analogous to tuning the hyperparameters of the penalty function in penalized PCA, and in this way EBCD solves the multiple tuning problem. \end{remark}
+We call this algorithm EBCD-MM because it can be framed as a ``minorization-maximization" (MM) algorithm to optimize the EBCD criterion, the minorization being given by $F$ in \eqref{ebcd_eq:elbo}.
+Comparing EBCD-MM with BISPCA (Table \ref{ebcd_tab:algo}) we see that in EBCD-MM $S(\mathbf{x},s^2,g)$ plays the same role as the proximal operator in BISPCA.
+For certain classes of prior $\G$, including the point-Laplace prior we use later, $S$ is a shrinkage operator satisfying $|S(\mathbf{x},s^2,g)|\leq |\mathbf{x}|$ elementwise.
+In EBCD, the form and strength of this shrinkage are determined by the data through the estimated priors $g_k$ and precision $\tau$.
+Estimating these quantities automatically tunes the penalty parameters, solving the MTP.